 Committed to educating the whole child, the staff of Greenfield Exempted Village Schools works daily to improve classroom instruction.
 An important part of that improvement is guided by assessment data collected by teachers.
 This data infoms teachers of each student's progress on their learning path.

 Multiple forms of student achievement data are used by teachers to inform instruction daily.
 Forms of data include classroom assessments, MAP growth and proficiency data, as well as state test results.
 Classroom instruction is tailored to meet each student’s need as shown through these forms of assessment.
 Teams of teachers meet regularly to discuss student progress and to plan strategies for increasing student achievement.
 Targeted interventions are also put into place for all students to provide extra support or enrichment.

 Each school year the students in grades 3 - 12 take part in the Ohio State Tests.
 These tests measure the proficiency level of every individual student.
-During the 2017 - 2018 school year, students took a total of 22 state tests that contributed to our state report card.
-Out of those 22 tests, our scores increased in 12 tests from the 2016 - 2017 school year.
-We are proud to say that although the increasing indicators were not met, our students are continuing to demonstrate growth and improvement in academic progress.
+During the 2018-19 school year, students took a total of 22 state tests that contributed to our state report card.
+Out of those 22 tests, our scores beat the state average in 16 tests.

 | Represents the number of students who passed the state tests and how well they performed on them.

 ||Shows how well schools are meeting the performance expectations for our most vulnerable populations of students in English Language Arts, Math, and Graduation.

 ||Looks at how successful schools are in moving struggling readers to on-track for reading proficiency in third grade.

 Measures the growth that all students are making based on their past performance.